-Update: Toast Coffeehouse is now looking to open around November or December in Bay Shore.
+Update: Toast Coffeehouse is planning to open in early winter, 2018.

 Original story: The perpetually crowded Toast Coffeehouse is opening a third location — this time in downtown Bay Shore.

 Toast owner and founder Terence Scarlatos is looking to open this spring in the vacant building that last housed Hemisphere at Gibson Street and Park Avenue South.